-Driver Туре For more information Apache Derby Client Connecting to Apache Derby Client Apache Derby Embedded Connecting to Apache Derby Embedded DB2 Universal Database 4 Connecting to DB2 Universal Database DB2 OS/390 4 Connecting to other data sources Informix 4 Connecting to Informix Microsoft Access 3 Connecting to Microsoft Access Microsoft Access with Unicode support 2 Connecting to Microsoft Access with Unicode Microsoft SQL Server 4 Connecting to Microsoft SQL Server MySQL 4 Connecting to MySQL ODBC Socket 3 Connecting to ODBC Socket Oracle 4 Connecting to Oracle

-Other Connecting to other data sources Sybase 4 Connecting to Sybase
+Driver Туре For more information Apache Derby Client "Connecting to Apache Derby Client" on page 72 Apache Derby Embedded "Connecting to Apache Derby Embedded" on page 73 DB2 Universal Database 4 "Connecting to DB2 Universal Database" on page 74 DB2 OS/390 4 "Connecting to other data sources" on page 89 Informix 4 "Connecting to Informix" on page 75 Microsoft Access 3 "Connecting to Microsoft Access" on page 77 Microsoft Access with Unicode support 2 "Connecting to Microsoft Access with Unicode" on page 78 Microsoft SQL Server 4 "Connecting to Microsoft SQL Server" on page 79 MySQL 4 "Connecting to MySQL" on page 82 ODBC Socket 3 "Connecting to ODBC Socket" on page 86 Oracle 4 "Connecting to Oracle" on page 87 Other "Connecting to other data sources" on page 89 Sybase 4 "Connecting to Sybase" on page 91

-To see a list of database versions that ColdFusion supports, go to www.adobe.com/go/learn_cfu_cfsysreqs_en.
+To see a list of database versions that ColdFusion supports, go to www.adobe.com/go/learn\cfu\cfsysreqs\en.

-When running in the JEE configuration, the ColdFusion Administrator also lets you configure a data source that connects to a JNDI data source.
+When running in the J2EE configuration, the ColdFusion Administrator also lets you configure a data source that connects to a JNDI data source.
 A Java Naming and Directory Interface (JNDI) data source is equivalent to a ColdFusion data source, except you define it by using your J2EE application server.
 After it's defined, ColdFusion applications use it as they would any data source.
-For information on defining a JNDI data source, see Connecting to JNDI data sources.
+For information on defining a JNDI data source, see "Connecting to JNDI data sources" on page 93.